 Students must maintain an overall average grade of “C” in economics and supporting courses.
 Majors will not receive credit toward the major requirements for economics courses in which a grade of less than “C–” has been earned.
 A minimum of eighteen semester hours in economics must be taken at Florida State University.
 No more than twelve hours of upper-division economics transfer credit will be accepted toward major requirements by the department.
 Transfer credit intended to satisfy major requirements is subject to the approval of the Undergraduate Director for Economics.
 If more than six years has elapsed between the last active term of enrollment at FSU and the term of readmission, students seeking readmission to FSU will be subject to the economics major requirements in effect at the time of readmission.

 A student majoring in economics must complete the minor requirements specified by a supporting academic department.
-The selection of a supporting department is subject to approval of the Undergraduate Director of Economics.
-Minors currently pre-approved include business, business analytics, entrepreneurship, mathematics, statistics, computer science, history, psychology, and any of the minors available in the College of Social Sciences.
+Recommended minors include business, business analytics, entrepreneurship, mathematics, statistics, computer science, history, psychology, and any of the minors available in the College of Social Sciences.

 In accordance with University mapping milestones, undergraduate students who intend to major in economics should take ECO 2013, 2023, and the supporting courses in mathematics and statistics before completing liberal studies.
 The principles courses (ECO 2013, 2023) may be taken in either order.
 The department allows students to take the courses in the same semester, but neither recommends nor encourages it.